hexojs/hexo/source/docs/commands.md

 $ hexo init [folder]
 ```

-Setup a website.
+Setups a website.
 If `folder` isn't defined, Hexo will setup the website at the current directory.

 ## new